 Naruhodo: |

-The omission of this dialog is pretty strange.
+The omission of this dialogue is pretty strange.
 Either they forgot to add it back to the new script block or they didn't want to reveal who was going to be the player's opponent in that case.

-Place: Outside Studio One (the road with the "Welcome" sign).
+Location: Outside Studio One (the road with the "Welcome" sign).

-Time: When you talk to Gumshoe at that location.
+Context: When you talk to Gumshoe at that location.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Maya: